-2.3.14.3 RESET header (RST)
+2.3.13.3 RESET header (RESET)

-The 2-pin reset header is located on pins 9--10 (marked as RST) of the front panel connector.
+The 2-pin reset header is located on pins 9--10 (marked as RESET) of the front panel connector.
 It can be connected to a momentary type switch that is normally open.
 When the switch is close, the system will reset.

-Signal of RST header
+Signal of RESET header

-Pin 9 RESET Pin 10 Ground
+Pin 9 Ground Pin 10 RESET

-2.3.14.4 Power LED header (PLED)
+2.3.13.4 Power LED and KEYLOCK header (KEYLOCK)

-The power LED header is located on pins 11--13 (marked as PLED) of the front panel connector.
-The power LED header can be connected to a LED.
+The power LED and keylock header is located on pins 11--15 (marked as KEYLOCK) of the front panel.
+It contains two functions: the power on LED header and the keylock header.
+The power on LED can be connected to a LED.
 When the computer is powered on, the LED will be lighted up.
+The keylock header can be connected to a switch on the chassis.
+When the switch is close, keyboard function will be disabled temporarily until the switch is open.

-Signal of PLED header
+Signal of KEYLOCK header